leclercb/taskunifier-app/README.md

 [![Build Status](https://travis-ci.com/leclercb/taskunifier-app.svg?branch=master)](https://travis-ci.com/leclercb/taskunifier-app)

-TaskUnifier a task management application based on the GTD methodology.
+TaskUnifier App is a task management application based on the GTD methodology.

 Organize your tasks, notes and calendar with ease.